openbsd/xenocara/lib/mesa/docs/ci/index.rst

 Conformance Tests
 -----------------

-Some conformance tests require a special treatment to be maintained on Gitlab CI.
+Some conformance tests require a special treatment to be maintained on GitLab CI.
 This section lists their documentation pages.

 .. toctree::